About Us

 HOW THE CLUB CAME TO BE

-In late 1971 I was living in Gladstone Old where I was a founding member of the Gladstone 4WD Club and enjoyed many trips out and the companionship of other families who shared the same interests (camping, 4 wheeling and great outdoors) My employer, an American construction firm, asked me to relocate to work on a new job site in Geelong.
-In late 1972 we arrived in Geelong and our children, Darren and Trevor, were of school age so we decided to sell the caravan we had been touring the East Coast in and buy a house to make Geelong our home which is where we are today.
+In late 1971 whilst on a working holiday and living in Gladstone, Queensland, I was one of the founding members of the Gladstone 4WD Club, and enjoyed many trips out and the companionship of other families who shared the same interests (camping, four wheeling and the great outdoors).
+My employer, an American construc????on firm, asked me to relocate to work on a new construc????on site in Geelong.
+In 1972 we arrived in Geelong and our children, Darren and Trevor, were of school age so my wife and I decided to sell the caravan and buy a house making Geelong our home.

-After living in Geelong for 6-9 months, we looked around and found no local 4WD clubs in the area so decided to place an advertisement in the paper to find other people interested in starting up a Geelong 4WD club.
-Much to our surprise, Les Crowe showed up on our doorstep and said he had several other fellas who were also interested and they had been talking about a club but never got around to it.
+After living in Geelong for six to nine months, we looked around and found no local 4WD Clubs in the area so decided to place an advertisement in the local paper to find other people who may be interested in starting up a Geelong 4WD Club.
+Much to our surprise, Les Crowe showed up on our doorstep and said he had several other families who were also interested.
+They had been talking about forming a club but never got around to doing it.

-In the first five years … On the 6th May 1973, we all got together at 5 Karner Street, Grovedale and started the club (I was voted in as the first President).
-For the first few years we held our meeting in Les Crowe’s garage (5 Karner Street) and we were always reminded to bring our oWn chairs.
-In our first year we had 12 to 14 members.
-The main vehicles at the time were Land Rover, Toyota Land Cruiser and Nissan Patrol and one lone 1942 ex-army Jeep.
-The first trip was to the Brisbane Ranges.
+In the first five years … On the 6th May 1973, we held our first mee????ng at Kana Street, Grovedale and officially formed the club.
+I was voted in as the first President.
+For the first few months we held our meetings in Les Crowe’s garage (Kana Street) and we were always reminded to bring our own chairs!
+In our first year we had 12 to 14 families.
+The main vehicles at that ????me were Land Rover, Toyota Landcruiser and Nissan Patrol, and one lone 1942 ex-army Jeep.
+Our first trip was to the Brisbane Ranges.

-Over the years we have worked in liaison with several councils to remove car bodies from the bush and other scrapped metals.
-We’ve also worked in conjunction with the Clean Up Australia Day effort.
-The Geelong City SES was created through volunteers from the Geelong Four Wheel Drive Club and some of our members today are still highly recognised in the State Emergency Services.
-Both David Dixon and myself were awarded the National Medal through the SES for service over 15 years.
+Over the years we have worked in conjunction with several councils to remove car bodies from the bush and other scrapped metals.
+We have also assisted with the Clean Up Australia Day efforts – mainly clearing the bush.
+In the mid to late 1970s the Geelong City SES was formed by volunteers from the Geelong Four Wheel Drive Club and some of our members today are still highly recognized in the State Emergency Services.
+David Dixon and myself were awarded the National Medal through the SES for over 15 years’ service.

-We have had many of our members leading long trips into the outback such as Alice Springs. the Kimberleys, Birdsville and also to the Curdimurkah Ball.
-Not only have we got together in the bush, but often enjoyed social evenings in the club rooms:- Be it a few drinks after a meeting; the large Christmas Parties; Presentation Night held mid year (and even the fancy dress ones); hot dog nights at the club rooms and fundraisers -they have all been great.
+We have had many club members leading long trips into the outback such as: Alice Springs, The Kimberleys, Birdsville, Cape York, Fraser Island and the Curdimurka Ball.
+Not only have we got together in the bush, but often enjoyed social activities in the club rooms – be it a few drinks after a meeting, the large Christmas parties, presentation night held mid year (and even fancy dress ones!), hot dog nights, fundraisers—they were all great.

-Over the last 30 years since the club was formed, I have met some wonderful people and enjoyed many a good time with them.
-Their children are now members themselves bringing their families along on trips.
+Over the past 45 plus years since the club was formed, I have met some wonderful people and enjoyed many a good ????me with them.
+Their children are now members themselves bringing their families along.
+We have since celebrated our 25th, 30th and 40th Anniversaries and now on the 6th of May 2023 – our 50th Anniversary.

 Catch you all on the tracks,